benjaminmodayil/aw-frontend-react-assessment/tasks/index.md

    - Depends on: Tasks 001-004
    - Allows concurrent non-conflicting operations

-### Low Priority (Advanced Features)
-7. **[Task 007](./007.md): Implement Conflict Resolution System**
-   - Status: pending
-   - Depends on: All previous tasks
-   - Handles edge cases and multi-tab scenarios

 ## Implementation Order
 1. Start with Task 001 (stale closure fix) - this is the critical foundation
 2. Implement Task 002 (ID generation) in parallel if resources allow
 3. Complete Task 003 (functional updates) after Task 001
 4. Implement Task 004 (operation queue) after core fixes
 5. Tasks 005 and 006 can be done in parallel after Task 004
-6. Task 007 should be done last as it depends on all other fixes

 ## Success Metrics
 - No tasks lost during rapid interactions